-Use Jupyter Notebooks to hunt for security threats
+Use Jupyter Notebook to hunt for security threats

 Notebooks have two components:

 The Azure Sentinel notebooks use many popular Python libraries such as pandas, matplotlib, bokeh, and others.
-There are a huge number of other Python packages for you to choose from, covering areas such as:
+There are a great many other Python packages for you to choose from, covering areas such as:

 The Azure Sentinel Community GitHub repository is the location for any future Azure Sentinel notebooks built by Microsoft or contributed from the community.